Peidong-Wang/Feature-Extraction-for-Speech-Recognition/README.md

 Python Implementation of the Feature Extraction Process in Kaldi

 ## Brief Description
 This repository contains Python scripts for the feature extraction process in speech recognition systems.
-It is originated from Kaldi (https://github.com/kaldi-asr/kaldi), but may be more flexible for most speech recognition systems, especially end-to-end ones.
+It is originated from Kaldi (https://github.com/kaldi-asr/kaldi), but may be more versatile for most speech recognition systems, especially end-to-end ones.

 ## Contents
 1. feature_extraction_template.py: a template for the feature extraction process, blocks which need to be filled by the user are commented with the keyword "BLOCK"